patternfly/patternfly/src/site/pages/guidelines.md

 }
 ```

+Classes that duplicate a state should be named with the prefix `pf-is-`.
+For example, a class `pf-is-active` can be used to apply the `:active` styling.

 #### Sass variables

 We create global Sass variables to keep a Bootstrap theme in sync.
 These values also inform our component level variables .